 Assess your current knowledge

-To assess your current knowledge, start by reviewing the CFP exam's main topics.
+Start by reviewing the CFP exam's main topics.
 These include retirement planning, financial plan development, and professional conduct.
 Look at past exams to see where your strengths lie and which areas need more work.

 Next, consider how well you understand the financial planning process.
-If you've completed related coursework or have experience in business administration or as a certified public accountant, you might already meet some of the CFP Board's code requirements.
+If you've completed related coursework, or have experience in business administration or as a certified public accountant, you might already meet some of the CFP Board's code requirements.

 Set realistic goals and milestones